 - Mox.hyak.uw.edu 2018 version of cluster

 For example, ssh UWNetID@mox.hyak.uw.edu, substituting your user name in place of “UWNetID.”
 Please use the /gscratch/csde area and create a subdirectory there named with your UW NetID.
 The lolo collaboration file system is located at /lolo/collaboration/hyak/csde/.

 Please subscribe to this list for Hyak status updates.

 The basic gist of the Hyak cluster is this: you will SSH into the head node of the Hyak system, where you can do minor work or ask the system for an “interactive node” you can ssh directly to and work away.
 The “intended” way to use the cluster is to make a batch submit script and submit your job to the scheduler.
 Once you set up your SSH key relationship, you won’t need to use your DUO 2FA login.
 In a standard Hyak node on the batch system, all software is a “module,” so you’ll have to load the “R” or “Microsoft R open” (Formerly RevolutionR) module.
 Take a look at “Software Development Tools” here.

 Additional information is available below:

-- STF queue: qsub -W group_list=hyak-stf runsim.sh
+- STF queue: (UW students only)* qsub -W group_list=hyak-stf runsim.sh

 - CSDE queue: qsub -W group_list=hyak-stf runsim.sh